 Leaders looking for a fun challenge can participate in Adult COPE during Block F. Other opportunities for Leaders looking to volunteer some of their time while out at camp are volunteering with the Camp Commissioner, helping with camp site inspection, and small work projects around camp.
 Our Camp Rangers also welcome any volunteers with knowledge and skills for the bigger projects around camp.
-Leaders can fill out a Volunteer Skills Evaluation and hand it in to the camp office.
+Leaders can fill out a Volunteer Skills Evaluation and hand it in to the camp office by Monday at lunch.
 The Evaluations are given to the Ranger team to see what projects they have for camp that week.
-The Ranger team can always use volunteers with plumbing, masonry, electrical, equipment operator, mechanics, painting, and carpentry.
+The Ranger team can always use volunteers with plumbing, masonry, electrical, equipment operation, mechanics, painting, and carpentry.
 The Camp Chaplin also is looking for volunteers to help facilitate the "all-faiths" Scouts' Own service on Tuesday Nights.
+NEW this year is the Adult Corn hole tournament.
+Check the campsite bulletin board in the campsite for more details on all of the adult opportunities.